Del Latta: Legacy

 In 2003, the Bowling Green, Ohio, Post Office was designated the Delbert L. Latta Post Office Building, Public Law 108-50.

 Personal life

-Latta was married to the former Rose Mary Kiene, rural Pandora, Putnam County, Ohio, and they had two children, Rose Ellen and Robert (who currently serves in the congressional seat he formerly held), five grandchildren and four great-grandchildren.
+Latta was married to the former Rose Mary Kiene, in rural Pandora, Ohio.
+They had two children, Rose Ellen and Robert (who currently serves in the congressional seat he formerly held), five grandchildren and four great-grandchildren.

 Death

-He died at Bowling Green, Ohio on May 12, 2016.
+He died at a nursing home in Bowling Green, Ohio, on May 12, 2016.